 There are many different approaches to treatment for depression.
 However, the most effective treatments for depression are listed below:

 Medications – the most common treatment for depression.

 Antidepressant drugs are medications that doctors can only prescribe and are often quite expensive.
-Although these drugs are originally thought to be highly effective in treating depression, there has been a certain amount of doubt cast on them in the last decade.
+Although these drugs were initially thought to be highly effective in treating depression, there has been a certain amount of doubt cast on them in the last decade.
 Many argue that their benefits do not outweigh the harmful side effects.
 One of the most common of these side effects is weight gain.

 Alternative treatment for depression

 Alternative methods of treating depression are known as a natural treatment of depression, such as changes in diet, yoga, and homeopathy, and many argue these will result in better results.
 A vital link has also been shown between a lack of exercise and depression.
 A short walk or run a few times a week could be all it takes to relieve that little bit of extra stress before it builds into full-blown depression.

 A widespread habit among people is to use the line, “I am depressed!” when they are simply sad or upset.
 People don’t realize the enormity of the word depression and tend to use it as a substitute for sadness.

 We often think that depression is just a case of extreme sadness.
 When we are faced with a tragedy, we feel depressed.
 But after a while, it goes away.
 That’s what the general belief is.
 But depression is far more than a mere bout of sadness.
 It is something with the potential to cause extreme harm and ruin lives if not treated appropriately.